-If you wish to complain about any aspect of the way in which you have been approached or treated during this study, you should contact your local study team at 01202 339050 theadampractice.research@dorsetgp.nhs.uk.
-You may also contact the University of Oxford RGEA (Research Governance and Ethics Assurance) at RGEA.Sponsor@admin.ox.ac.uk.
+If you wish to complain about any aspect of the way in which you have been approached or treated during this study, you should contact your local study team at theadampractice.co.uk 01202 339050 You may also contact the University of Oxford RGEA (Research Governance and Ethics Assurance) at rgea.complaints@admin.ox.ac.uk.
 The University of Oxford, as Sponsor, has appropriate insurance in place in the unlikely event that your child suffers any harm as a direct consequence of their participation in this trial.
 NHS indemnity operates in respect of the clinical treatment which is provided.